-A reader recently sent me an e-mail that said: I just had my Canon 30D converted to infrared and have been experimenting with it.
+A recent e-mail from a reader asked: I had my Canon 30D converted to infrared and have been experimenting with it.
 It is very cool and loads of fun but every photo seems to come out with a magenta-ish tone.
 At first, it was blue-ish, which I prefer but no matter what I do, including making a Custom White Balance setting, it seems to be magenta.
-I can play with it in Lightroom and with Nik Silver Efex Pro 2.0, or in Photoshop’s RAW but I am wondering if there is some setting I am missing to have them come out more blue-ish or even more black and white-ish in the camera.
+I can play with it in Lightroom and with Silver Efex Pro 2.0, or in Photoshop’s RAW but I am wondering if there is some setting I am missing to have them come out more blue-ish or even more black and white-ish in the camera.
 I have researched this pretty well on the web, and have found some interesting articles but nothing on point with this issue.
-Well, Frank here are two possible answers.

 First, if you want to do it in camera, the first thing you should do is run outside and set a custom white balance by making a photograph of the grass on your lawn or a park or whatever.
 Select Custom WB from your camera’s menu, which lets you pick your test image, then click OK.
 You may have to (sorry) read your User’s Guide to see how it works for your specific camera but it’s just a matter of making a photograph, pulling a few menus and pressing a button.
 No matter what camera you use, it’s that easy.
 But keep in mind that whether you use an IR filter on your camera or have it converted by a company like LifePixel (see below) sometime the results can have a slight color shift.

 Second, Shoot in your camera’s Monochrome mode.
 You can find all the details and my philosophy on this approach in a post entitled ‘Setting White Balance for IR Photography.’
 It has all the scoop you need on the subject.
 And is any of these options, you can always click the Contact button atop this page and ask a specific question.
 There is no charge for this.